rafael-santiago/kryptos/doc/MANUAL.md

 If you want to generate the iv on your own, you need to care about the content of the fields ``iv`` and ``iv_size`` from the ``kryptos_task_ctx`` struct.
-The iv should point to the chunk of bytes required as iv by the current used cipher and the iv_size must store the total in byte of that byte chunk.
+The iv should point to the chunk of bytes required as iv by the current used cipher and the iv_size must store the total in bytes of that byte chunk.
 If you generate an invalid iv the encryption/decryption will fail.
 As a result the kryptos_last_task_succeed(...) will indicate a zero value.

-Details about a failure always can be accessed by the field ``result_verbose`` from the ``kryptos_task_ctx`` struct.
+Details about a failure always can be accessed by watching the field ``result_verbose`` from the ``kryptos_task_ctx`` struct.

 Not all block ciphers only need a key, a size of this key and an operation mode.
 In kryptos we also have block ciphers that need more than the standard parameters.
 In this case the additional parameters are always passed after the operation